JHGuitarFreak/UQM-MegaMod/README.md

-# The Ur-Quan Masters MegaMod
+# The Ur-Quan Masters HD MegaMod
-A fork of The Ur-Quan Masters that remasters the HD mod with a veritable smorgasbord of extra features and options.
+A fork of The Ur-Quan Masters + HD that remasters the graphics with a veritable smorgasbord of extra features and options.

 ## Changes from the original